"Seriously? What happened…?"

 "Yeah, the case can wait.
 Your health is more important.
 Edwin Bartlett will still be dead while you recover."

 "No, you hate being a patient at hospitals."
 John was looking at his chart again.
 "Everybody does."

 "Well...
 I hate it more than everyone else.
 Water."

 "'Please' wouldn't go astray," John reminded him.
 "And you can't, sorry.
 You're on nil-by-mouth until tomorrow.
 You can have ice… Sherlock, listen."
 He stood up.
 "I don't know how much of this patient chart will mean anything to you, but I understand it, and it's serious.
 You could have died.
 And you could have died because you didn't ask for help when you should have... and I'd appreciate it if you looked at me while I'm talking to you, Sherlock."

 "You must have been in agony all day before things finally erupted like that," John said.
 "It was only after you lied to me about being in pain and nearly dropped Charlie - "

 John blinked.
 Sherlock had slurred his apology about nearly dropping Charlie while they'd been on the way to the clinic.
 Since he'd never mentioned it again, John had assumed he couldn't remember apologising at all.

 "Did it ever occur to you that we were really worried about you at that moment?" he asked.
-"And Sherlock, if I had any idea the amount of pain you were in, I would never have allowed you to leave that clinic, and raised hell to get you a hospital bed.
+"And Sherlock, if I had any idea the amount of pain you were in, I'd have raised hell to get you a hospital bed.
 If you'd spoken up earlier, you'd be here overnight and back at work in a week, so forgive me for not being more sympathetic.
 You scared the hell out of me.
 Never do that again."